chronosirius/enhanced-cooldown-fixed/docs/enhanced_components.md

 The `ActionRow` component uses `*args`, which lets you do `ActionRow(Button(...), Button(...))` instead of `ActionRow(components=[Button(...), Button(...)])`.

-The `spread_to_rows` function takes a list of components and returns a list of rows, where each row has a maximum of 5 components.

 The `TextInput` component has positional arguments, and shows which are optional and which are not.

 The `Modal` just has positional arguments.